-The University of Kentucky also offers an innovative accelerated Masters of Counseling program in Clinical Rehabilitation Counseling in their accelerated format.
-Each of these programs could be great opportunities for you to pursue the career of your dreams without committing years of your life to higher education.
+The University of Kentucky also offers an innovative Master’s of Counseling program in Clinical Rehabilitation Counseling in an accelerated format.
+Each of these programs could be a great opportunity to pursue the career of your dreams without committing years of your life to higher education.

-Many more colleges throughout the U.S. have creative online and accelerated degree programs for you to review before making your choice.
-If you are interested in obtaining the best quality of education along with flexibility, online programs could be the best for you.
+Many more colleges throughout the United States have online and accelerated degree programs for you to review before making your choice.
+If you’re interested in obtaining a high-quality education that’s also flexible, online programs could be the best option for you.

 Top Masters in Counseling Programs

 - Masters in Counseling